electricimp/AzureIoTHub/README.md

 #### connectionString(*hostname*)

-The *connectionString* method takes one required parameter *hostname* and returns the *deviceConnectionString* needed to create an AzureIoTHub.Client.
+The *connectionString* method takes one required parameter *hostname* and returns the *deviceConnectionString* from the stored *authentication* and *deviceId* properties.
+A *connectionString* is needed to create an AzureIoTHub.Client.

 #### getBody()

-The *getBody* method returns the device identity properties (aka the Device Info table).
+The *getBody* method returns the stored device identity properties, see the [Device Info Table](#device-info-table) for details on the possible keys.

 ### Registry Example

-This example code will register the device (using the agent’s ID, which could be replaced with the device’s ID) or create a new one.
+This example code will create an IoT Hub device using the imp's agent id if one isn't found in the IoT Hub device registry.
 It will then instantiate the Client class for later use.

 ```squirrel
 #require "AzureIoTHub.agent.lib.nut:2.0.0"